You can find myths relating to anything nowadays — and believe it or not, there are numerous myths out there related to metal roofing.

 We are taught at a young age to never hold anything made up of metal during a thunderstorm because “metal objects attract lightning.”
 But did you know this is actually another myth?

 The idea that metal attracts lightning is partly because most lightning rods put on top of buildings are made of metal.
 But these rods don’t actually attract lightning strikes; instead, the metal rod acts as a conductor of electricity and channels the electricity safely to the ground so it doesn’t damage the building.

-According to the Metal Construction Association, the probability of a lightning strike is determined by a number of other factors, such as:
+According to the Metal Construction Association, the probability of a lightning strike is determined by several other factors, such as:

-- Topography of the land – Lightning is very unpredictable and difficult to measure, but scientists have been able to determine that lightning’s electric current takes the path of least resistance.
+- Topography of the land – Lightning is very unpredictable and difficult to measure, but scientists have determined that lightning’s electric current takes the path of least resistance.
 Based on this fact alone, lightning is more likely to strike at higher ground, such as a mountain or hilltop.